 NIAID Investigating Remdesivir Plus Anti-Inflammatory Drug Baricitinib

 NIAID, part of the National Institutes of Health, is sponsoring an investigational trial of remdesivir plus the anti-inflammatory drug baricitinib.
-An overactive immune system triggering an inflammatory response causing overproduction of cytokines (cytokine storm response) is an area of research into the sickest of patients infected with .
+An overactive immune system triggering an inflammatory response causing overproduction of cytokines (cytokine storm response or CSS) is an area of research into the sickest of patients infected with .
 The anti-viral and anti-inflammatory combination is expected to be trialed at approximately 100 U.S. and international sites.
 Investigators anticipate enrolling more than 1,000 hospitalized coronavirus patients.
 Find out the top anti-inflammatory foods for immune system balance.

 Remdesivir clinical trials found that the drug only significantly helped patients who needed supplemental oxygen.
 There was no marked benefit for patients who were healthier or those that were sicker, requiring a ventilator ven·ti·la·tor | \ ˈven-tə-ˌlā-tər : a machine that provides mechanical ventilation by moving breathable air into and out of the lungs, to deliver breaths to a patient who is physically unable to breathe, or breathing insufficiently. or heart-lung bypass machine.
 The study goes on to warn that “given high mortality despite the use of Remdesivir, it is clear that treatment with an antiviral drug alone is not likely to be sufficient.”